 Kent Brower BSL, MA, PhD (Manchester)

-Senior Research Fellow and Senior Lecturer in Biblical Studies
+Senior Research Fellow, Senior Lecturer in Biblical Studies and Director of Research

 My passion for global theological education is expressed through extensive work with the International Board of Education.